sedovmo/ASAM-CMP-Modules/README.md

 Both modules have nested structure and are based on the same set of function blocks, which have the same properties, but different behavior: Capture FB, Interface FB and Stream FB.

 ### Capture Module Structure
-Note: For a Capture FB all device IDs must be unique in the network.
+**Note**: For a Capture FB all device IDs must be unique in the network.
 You can add multiple Interface FBs to the Capture FB.
 You can add multiple Stream FBs to the Interface FB.